MS20190155/Measuring-Corporate-Culture-Using-Machine-Learning/README.md

 Kai Li, Feng Mai, Rui Shen, Xinyan Yan, [__Measuring Corporate Culture Using Machine Learning__](https://academic.oup.com/rfs/advance-article-abstract/doi/10.1093/rfs/hhaa079/5869446?redirectedFrom=fulltext), _The Review of Financial Studies_, 2020; DOI:[10.1093/rfs/hhaa079](http://dx.doi.org/10.1093/rfs/hhaa079)
 [[Available at SSRN]](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3256608)

-The code is tested in Ubuntu 18.04 and macOS Catalina.
+The code is tested on Ubuntu 18.04 and macOS Catalina, with very limited testing on Windows 10.

 ## Requirement
 The code requres
 - `Python 3.6+`
 - The required Python packages can be installed via `pip install -r requirements.txt`
 - Download and uncompress [Stanford CoreNLP v3.9.2](http://nlp.stanford.edu/software/stanford-corenlp-full-2018-10-05.zip).
 Newer versions may work, but they are not tested.
 Either [set the environment variable to the location of the uncompressed folder](https://stanfordnlp.github.io/stanfordnlp/corenlp_client.html), or edit the following line in the `global_options.py` to the location of the uncompressed folder, for example:
 > os.environ["CORENLP_HOME"] = "/home/user/stanford-corenlp-full-2018-10-05/"

+- If you are using Windows, use "/" instead of "\\" to separate directories.
 - Make sure [requirements for CoreNLP](https://stanfordnlp.github.io/CoreNLP/) are met.
-For example, you need to have Java installed.
+For example, you need to have Java installed (if you are using Windows, install [Windows Offline (64-bit) version](https://java.com/en/download/manual.jsp)).
+To check if CoreNLP is set up correctly, use command line (terminal) to navigate to the project root folder and run `python -m culture.preprocess`.
+You should see parsed outputs from a single sentence printed after a moment:

+    (['when[pos:WRB] I[pos:PRP] be[pos:VBD] a[pos:DT]....

 ## Data
 We included some example data in the `data/input/` folder.
 The three files are